MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ::: moniker range="tfs-2017"

 > [!NOTE]
 > You must install Update 2 to use phases in TFS 2017, and they are available only in release management deployment processes.
-> Phases in build pipelines are available in VSTS, TFS 2018.2, and newer versions.
+> Phases in build pipelines are available in Azure Pipelines, TFS 2018.2, and newer versions.

 ::: moniker-end

 ::: moniker range="vsts"
 In a build process, the most common target is an agent.
-The other kind of target is the VSTS [server](server-phases.md).
+The other kind of target is the Azure Pipelines [server](server-phases.md).
 ::: moniker-end

 ::: moniker range="< vsts"